Tim Harford

 Since October 2007 Harford has presented the BBC Radio 4 programme More or Less.
 The series segments are also available as podcasts.
-Subsequently Harford launched his own podcast on the podcast production network Pushkin Industries, called Cautionary Tales.
+Subsequently, Harford launched his own podcast on the podcast production network Pushkin Industries, called Cautionary Tales.

 Education

-Harford was educated at Aylesbury Grammar School and then at Brasenose College, Oxford.
-He obtained a Bachelor of Arts degree in Philosophy, Politics and Economics and then a Master of Philosophy in Economics, in 1998.
-Harford said that he originally planned to drop economics when studying towards his undergraduate degree but that his Economics tutor Peter J. N. Sinclair convinced him otherwise.
+Harford was born in Kent.
+He was educated at Aylesbury Grammar School and at Brasenose College, Oxford, obtaining a Bachelor of Arts degree in Philosophy, Politics and Economics (PPE) and then a Master of Philosophy in Economics, in 1998.
+Harford said that he originally planned to drop economics when studying towards his undergraduate degree but that his economics tutor Peter Sinclair convinced him otherwise.